angarsky/diveintopython/learn/classes/methods.md

 ## Override Class Method

 Method overriding is a feature in object-oriented programming that allows a subclass to provide a different implementation of a method that is already defined in its superclass.
-In Python, method overriding is straightforward and is achieved by defining a method in the subclass with the same name as the method in the superclass
+In Python, method overriding is straightforward and is achieved by defining a method in the subclass with the same name as the method in the superclass.

 ```python
 class Parent: